-The platters spin constantly while in use

-- The arm assembly is moved in or out to position a head on a desired track.
+- The platters spin constantly - The arm assembly is moved in or out to position a head on a desired track.
 Tracks under heads make a cylinder (imaginary!). - Only one head reads/writes at any one time. - Block size is a multiple of sector size (which is fixed at 512 bytes).
-Typical 4KB, 8KB, for filesystems, larger for data warehousing: 256KB, 1MB
+Typical 4KB, 8KB, for filesystems, larger for data warehousing: 256KB, IMB